afrgafrg/nightgamesmod/README.md

    **ENOUGH** This looks like a good time to do some post-move cleanup.

 1. **DONE** Make the game loop explicit, or at least document it. (holy balls that was way easier than last time! amazing what focusing on one thing at a time will do)

 1. **[STATIC DISCHARGE]** Reduce reliance on static fields and methods.
 Static members make testing harder and can introduce spooky action at a distance.

 1. **IT'S BETTER NOW AT LEAST** Concurrency is hard!
 Build infrastructure to make it easy to do things like wait for user input.

 1. **DONE** Make the night-time match loop explicit.

    **DONE** Kludge combat into compatibility with the match loop so I can playtest.

+   I want to work out why the main text window is so stuttery/flickery now.
+I'd like to figure out a way to only paint the text when the player is about to be presented with an interactable prompt.

 1. Make the combat loop explicit.